Here is the big idea, the Vision Rhythm we focus on during Vision Season:

 God has promised that Jesus will come back, take charge as King of the world, and create a permanently perfect world.

 That is God's vision for the future, shared with us through the Bible.
+The campaign to connect, heal, and bless the world will be a magnificent success.
 All the way through the biblical story, God has made promises through his prophets, and he has been keeping them.
-There is a 100% chance that he will keep this final promise about Jesus.
+There is a 100% chance that he will keep this final promise that Jesus, the Spearhead of the campaign, will come back and take the campaign to total, final victory.

 Here is the other half of the big idea of Vision Season: